 The money should be payable to a certain and definite person or as per his order.

-The drawer and payee, in most cases, are the same person as the drawer usually draws the Bill in his or her favour.
+The drawer and payee, in most cases, are the same person as the drawer usually draws the Bill in his or her favor.

 The drawer and the drawee can not be the same person.

-The process of how a bill of exchange flows between different parties is depicted in the flowchart below:
+The process of how a Bills of Exchange flows between different parties is depicted in the flowchart below: